Quantumofcosmos/Shiny_whatsapp_visualizer/README.md

 # Shiny_whatsapp_visualizer
-Shiny application to visualize whatsapp chats
+Shiny application to visualize whatsapp chats.You can access the application [here](https://quantumofcosmos.shinyapps.io/whatsapp-visualizer/)